radiodario/implementationPlan/evaluationPlan.md

 * Were users expecting less information? i.e. is there anything to be left out?

 #### Mobile vs Desktop site:
-* Are there things on the destkop version that users miss on the mobile ?
+* Are there things on the destkop version that users miss on the mobile version?
-* Could we strip out non-essential things from the Desktop site and still retain functionality?
+* Could we strip out non-essential things from the Desktop site and still retain the same core functionality?

 ### Test Methodology
 #### Test Particulars: